 \textbf{RNA secondary structure} can be rapidly formed from its primary sequence by pairing bases with hydrogen bonds.
 Secondary structure is much more stable and more accessible in cells than its tertiary form, making it an essential role for the high-order structure prediction or even function prediction \cite{zhao2021review}.
 This section performs a comprehensive comparison of RNA-FM and other popular RNA secondary structure prediction methods, as well as a head-to-head comparison with one of the SOTA methods, UFold \cite{fu2021ufold}.

 We conduct experiments on several benchmarks commonly used in E2Efold, SPOT-RNA and UFold.
 (1) RNAStralign \cite{tan2017turbofold}, which consists of 37149 structures from 8 RNA types, is one of the most comprehensive collections of RNA structures in the field.
 (2) ArchiveII \cite{sloma2016exact}, which consists of 3975 RNA structures from 10 RNA types, is also a widely-used benchmark dataset for many classical RNA folding methods.
 (3) bpRNA-1m \cite{singh2019rna}.
 The dataset is preprocessed by removing sequence similarity with 80\% sequence-identity cut-off and restricting their maximum sequence length below 500.
 The preprocessed dataset contains 13,419 sequences and is randomly split into 10,814 RNAs for training (TR0), 1300 for validation (VL0), and 1,305 for testing (TS0).
-For evaluation and testing, we take usage of Ufold \cite{fu2021ufold} data and made a fair comparison, the well-trained model is evaluated on ArchiveII600 (a subset with length less than 600) and TS0.
+For evaluation and testing, we take the usage of Ufold \cite{fu2021ufold} data and make a fair comparison.
+The well-trained model is evaluated on ArchiveII600 (a subset with a length less than 600) and TS0.

-Table~\ref{Tab.ss} presents the accuracy of proposed RNA-FM and other advanced approaches \cite{fu2021ufold, huang2019linearfold,zuker2003mfold, reuter2010rnastructure,chen2020rna,singh2019rna,do2006contrafold,sato2021rna,lorenz2011viennarna,zakov2011rich,andronescu2003rnasoft, wayment2020rna} to secondary structure prediction.
-RNA-FM outperforms all the other approaches with respect to almost all metrics.
-In addition, RNA-FM far exceeds SPOT-RNA by a total of \textbf{22.8} points and \textbf{7.5} points on the ArchieveII600 and TS0, and obviously higher than the SOTA (UFold) by a total of \textbf{3.4} points and \textbf{4.0} points on the ArchieveII600 and TS0, respectively, although UFold also utilizes prior knowledge to modelling probability of pairing.
-The preeminent performance demonstrates the advantages of underlying structural information encoded by RNA-FM.
+Table \ref{Tab.ss} presents the accuracy of proposed RNA-FM and other advanced approaches \cite{fu2021ufold, huang2019linearfold,zuker2003mfold, reuter2010rnastructure,chen2020rna,singh2019rna,do2006contrafold,sato2021rna,lorenz2011viennarna,zakov2011rich,andronescu2003rnasoft, wayment2020rna} to secondary structure prediction.
+RNA-FM outperforms all the other approaches concerning almost all metrics.
+In addition, RNA-FM far exceeds SPOT-RNA by a total of \textbf{22.8} points and \textbf{7.5} points on the ArchieveII600 and TS0, and distinctly higher than the SOTA (UFold) by a total of \textbf{3.4} points and \textbf{4.0} points on the ArchieveII600 and TS0, respectively, despite UFold also utilizes prior knowledge to model the probability of pairing.
+The superior performance demonstrates the advantages of underlying structural information encoded by RNA-FM.